TeamBasedInquiryLearning/linear-algebra/README.md

 First install [Python 3.9](https://www.python.org/) and [pipenv](https://github.com/pypa/pipenv).

-Clone this repository to your machine, then `cd ptx` into the folder containing the PreTeXt project. `pipenv install` will install any necessary prerequisites.
+Clone this repository to your machine and `cd` into its folder.
+`pipenv install` will install any necessary prerequisites.
-The PreTeXt source may be found in the `ptx/source` folder.
+The PreTeXt source may be found in the `source` folder.

 ```
-# Run this in the ptx folder to start the authoring environment after a successful pipenv install
+# Run this to start the authoring environment after a successful pipenv install
 $ pipenv shell

-# To build HTML
+# To build HTML from updated source
 $ pretext build

 # To preview the built HTML in your browser